amir32002/3D_Street_View/README.md

 ### Alignment Data (a)

+The images are released in two versions: raw (without content alignment) and aligned (with content alignement to reduce the issues caused by imperfection in metadata).
 The second line contains information about the alignment post processing.
 If the text file does not contain this line, no post processing has been applied.

 We applied a post processing step to compensate the inaccurate alignment of the images due to registration errors in google street view or unreported structures that cause occlusions.
 The algorithm estimates and applies a linear transformation to the images in order to eliminate the misalignment.
 Roughly speaking, for a given target point, the algorithm picks one corresponding street view as reference and tries to align all the other views such that the target point is projected to the same image location for all views.
 Note, that not all images could been processed.